-- 1. Observe a prepared slide of Spirogyra undergoing sexual reproduction under 100X.
-Notice that the slide shows the progression through sexual reproduction. - 2.
+- 1. Observe a prepared slide of Spirogyra under 10x. - 2.
 Note the pair of filaments arranged side-to-side.
 Each filament is composed of haploid cells.
 One filament is of the (+) type and the other is of the (-) type. - 3.
 Observe the conjugation tube that forms between two filaments.
-Following fusion, the cytoplasm of the cells combine allowing the genetic material to fuse to form a diploid zygote that will, when conditions are favorable, undergo meiosis.

-4. Draw at least two stages of conjugation.
+Following fusion, the cytoplasm of the cells combine allowing the genetic material to fuse to form a diploid zygote that will, when conditions are favorable, undergo meiosis. - 4.
+Draw at least two stages of conjugation.
 Label gametes, conjugation tube, and zygote.
 Indicate haploid and diploid parts.